-H. FAST TRACK SCHEME AND PILOT PLUG-IN SCHEME TO APPLY FOR THE EIC ACCELERATOR
+F. FAST TRACK SCHEME AND PILOT PLUG-IN SCHEME TO APPLY FOR THE EIC ACCELERATOR

-86. How can I apply for the Fast Track scheme?
+92. How can I apply for the Fast Track or Plug In scheme?
 When will it be available and for which programmes?

-Under the Fast Track scheme, applicants do not apply directly to the EIC Accelerator call.
-Instead, the responsible funding bodies identified in the EIC Work Programme decide whether an existing project is suitable for support under the EIC Accelerator based on a project review to assess the innovation or market deployment potential of such project.
+Under the Fast Track and Plug In schemes, applicants do not apply directly to the EIC Accelerator call.
+Instead, the responsible funding bodies identified in the Work Programme decide whether an existing project is suitable for support under the EIC Accelerator based on a project review to assess the innovation or market deployment potential of such project.